asterics/FLipMouse-esp32/main/README_slotdescription.md

 * General configs for each slot (sensitivity, mouthpiece function, orientation, ...)
 * Functions for each possible action (called virtual button).
 There is a set of possible functions available, as it is described in AT command API.

+Note: a normal VB settting is done via a combination of "AT BM xx" and an additional action e.g., "AT CA".
+The AT BM command tells the firmware, that the next command will be assigned to this VB.

+Note: in memory, the config is saved in a text file, with AT commands.
+This way, we can do upgrades without worrying about the config file format.

 ![Configuration organization](slots.png)